opensearch-project/documentation-website/_field-types/mapping-parameters/doc-values.md

 # Doc_values

 OpenSearch indexes most fields by default for searching.
 While the inverted index allows quick term-to-document lookups, doc values enable efficient document-to-term access for sorting, aggregations, and scripting.
-Doc values store field values in a column-oriented format, optimizing these operations

 The `doc_values` parameter accepts the following values:

 Parameter | Description
 :--- | :---
 `true` | Enables doc values for the field.
 This is the default for most field types that support doc values.
+Default is `true`.
 `false` | Disables doc values for the field.

-Doc values are enabled by default for the fields that support them.
-They are crucial for efficient sorting of query results, calculating aggregations, and accessing field values in scripts.

 ---